rdesutter/az-bc-hackathon-01/README.md

 Defines the Azure region in which region bound resources are to be deployed.

-### Initialize Terraform
+## Initialize Terraform
 Run <b>terraform init</b> to initialize a working directory that contains a Terraform configuration.
 This command downloads the Azure provider required to manage the Azure resources.
-The <b>-upgrade</b> parameter upgrades the necassary provider plugins to the newest version that complies with the configurations version constraints.
+The <b>-upgrade</b> parameter upgrades the necessary provider plugins to the newest version that complies with the configurations version constraints.
 ```
 terraform init -upgrade
 ```